manuelahoyos/ETL_Project/README.md

 ## Load:
-A connection called ‘engine’ was created to connect to PostgresSQL pgAdmin 4 to load our DataFrames into the SQL database.
+A connection called ‘engine’ was created to connect to PostgresSQL pgAdmin 4 to load our DataFrames into the SQL database tables.
+These tables were joined using SQL queries.
-After the DataFrames were uploaded into the pgAdmin 4 tables, joined tables were made.

 ## Observations: